This article will show how to send a customer an offer from Moment. The most important settings in the module will also be explained.

 The screenshot above shows the offer overview window.
-This window gives key information regarding the status and progress of different offers.
-For instance, a green checkmark shows that the project has been accepted by the customer.
-A grey envelope shows that the offer has status "ready to send".
-On the right side we can see the total price for all the offers sent together with what else is left to invoice.
-These amounts are also indicated individually for each offer.
-Eventual projects that the offer might be part of are also indicated in the overview.
+This window gives key information regarding the status and progress of the different offers.
+A green checkmark shows that the project has been accepted by the customer and the red x means it has been rejected.
+A grey envelope shows that the offer has status "ready to send" and the light grey sheet is an offer still in draft mode.
+On the right-hand side, we see the total price of all the offers and what remains to be invoiced from this amount.

 The window also allows for using search terms to find specific offers.
 As you can see on the top of the picture.
 The column "filter" shows the different offer states and allows to simply filter out offers with statuses you do not want to see.

 To create an offer, click on the button on the top right corner called " new offer".
 Then, you can choose a customer, a name for the offer and then a tag (if you use tags)

 Once you have seleced the values, the following picture will appear:

 Moment will automatically fill in certain values corresponding to the customer, issue date and the coworker creating the offer.
 However other fields should be filled depending on the needs of your customer, such as start-up date, customer reference and contract reference.
 These fields are not required to make an offer but their importance will vary from customer to customer.

 Once you have defined the most relevant values, you can add new activities to the offer. these might include certain services to be billed either per hour or in a fixed price.

 In the following example I will create a new activity called "pre-planning phase 1".
 This activity includes two roles with each their own hour price.
 To this activity I will add two tasks and an expense.
 As you will see, it is easy to add the hour prices, the expected costs of an expense and the price that will be billed to the customer.

 First we define the hourly rates to be billed.
 Then we create the activity and add the estimated amount of hours.
 The program automatically adds the totals.
 In these state, the offer is ready to be sent to the customer.